5 Top Tips to be a Great IT Trainer

 Want to learn more?

-If you would like to become an IT trainer, or would like to learn how to become a more effective IT trainer, Happy can help you achieve your goal.
+If you're looking to become an IT trainer, or eager to become a more effective IT trainer, Happy can help you achieve your goal.

 Happy has two main trainer courses – Training the IT Trainer Essentials is a 2 day course suitable for total beginners, with no formal experience at all.

 The TPMA Certification Essentials course, meanwhile, is a four day course for trainers with at least 6 months of practical training experience, ending in a formal and industry-recognised Institute Certified Training Practitioner qualification from the Learning and Performance Institute.